ahm3dhany/Broken-Web-Application/README.md

 1. Open the OWASP Zed Attack Proxy (ZAP), on the `quick start` tab type "http://localhost:8080" inside the `URL to attack` & click on `Attack`.
 You will notice that all requests refused by the server because you have to login first.
 So we will _fuzz_ the username & password.

 2. Click on `New Fuzzer` and choose `http://localhost:8080`, then choose `POST:login(password,submit,username)` and click `select`.
-Then highlight the value of the username parameter and add a file that contains most common usernames as a payload.
-Do the same for the value of the password parameter but this time with a file contains the most common passwords.
+Then highlight the value of the username parameter and add a file that contains most common usernames as a payload (e.g. [top-usernames-shortlist.txt](https://github.com/danielmiessler/SecLists/blob/master/Usernames/top-usernames-shortlist.txt)).
+Do the same for the value of the password parameter but this time with a file contains the most common passwords (e.g. [top100.txt](https://github.com/danielmiessler/SecLists/blob/master/Passwords/darkweb2017-top100.txt)).
 Finally click on `Start Fuzzer`.

   ![13_part1](screenshots/XSS/13_part1.png)